1955: Bo Diddley achieved his only #1 single when his self-titled debut single hit the top of Billboard’s R&B chart.

 Chris Huston, guitarist and co-founder of Merseybeat band The Undertakers who, as a recording engineer and producer, worked with The Rascals, The Who, Led Zeppelin, Todd Rundgren, War, Eric Burdon, and others, was born in England in 1943.

 Carly Simon, singer-songwriter, was born in The Bronx, NY in 1945.

 Ian McDonald, multi-instrumentalist, session musician, and founding member of King Crimson, was born in Osterley, Middlesex, England in 1946.

 Tim Finn, singer, musician, solo artist, and member of Split Enz, Crowded House, and the Finn Brothers, all of which alongside his brother Neil, was born Brian Timothy Finn in Te Awamutu, New Zealand in 1952.

-David Paich, keyboardist, singer, composer, and recording producer, best known for his work with Toto who has also worked with several artists including Boz Scaggs (70s), Michael Jackson (80s), Glen Campbell, Aretha Franklin, Steely Dan, Elton John, Joe Cocker, Rod Stewart, Don Henley, and Chicago, was born in Los Angeles County, CA in 1954.
+David Paich, keyboardist, singer, composer, and recording producer, best known for his work with Toto who has also worked with several artists including Boz Scaggs, Michael Jackson, Glen Campbell, Aretha Franklin, Steely Dan, Elton John, Joe Cocker, Rod Stewart, Don Henley, and Chicago, was born in Los Angeles County, CA in 1954.

-George Michael, singer, songwriter, and record producer, was born in East Finchley, London, England in 1963.
+George Michael, singer, songwriter, record producer, and co-founder of Wham!, was born in East Finchley, London, England in 1963.